aeria-org/docs/docs/aeria-ui/components/aeria-accordion.md

 # aeria-accordion

-This will render a minimally styled accordion.
+This component is used to render a minimally styled accordion.

 ### Example

+A headered, enumerated accordion.

 <result-box>
 <aeria-accordion